Keats/tera/docs/content/docs/_index.md

 ```

 #### ending\_with
-Returns true if the given variable is a string ends with the arg given.
+Returns true if the given variable is a string and ends with the arg given.

 #### containing
 Returns true if the given variable contains the arg given.